lilbee

 Your vault is full of more than markdown. lilbee handles the rest:

-• Prose and structured files (PDFs, Word / Excel / PowerPoint, ebooks, CSV / JSON / YAML) are split so each chunk keeps its section context.
+• Prose and structured files.
+PDFs, Word / Excel / PowerPoint, ebooks, CSV / JSON / YAML.
+Each chunk keeps its section context.

-• Code (150+ languages) is split along real functions and classes, not arbitrary line ranges.
+• Code, 150+ languages.
+Split along real functions and classes, not arbitrary line ranges.

-• Scanned PDFs and photographed pages are read with OCR, including a local vision model that keeps tables and layout intact.
-(A per-vault toggle in Settings.)
+• Scanned PDFs and photographed pages.
+Read with OCR, including a local vision model that keeps tables and layout intact.
+It's a per-vault toggle in Settings.

 Cloud models, when you want them

 With your own key, hosted frontier models appear under the catalog's Hosted tab too.
-Pick a free-tier Gemini model for chat, keep embedding local, and the answer comes from Gemini while still citing your own documents:
+Pick a free-tier Gemini model for chat and keep embedding local.
+The answer comes from Gemini and still cites your own documents:

 Quick start